 About The Trip:

 This is a two-week trip.
 However, if you can’t volunteer in India for the full two weeks, a shorter option is available as well.
-Moreover, you can also extend your stay if you wish to do additional travelling after the volunteer portion is completed.
+Moreover, you can also extend your stay if you wish to do additional travelling after your volunteer portion is completed.

 Read day-to-day experiences from our volunteers on the India Blog »